 It isn’t easy making accurate predictions.
-I can vouch for this, simply by looking back at the predictions I posted at the start of 2015.
+I can vouch for this, simply by looking back at the previous predictions I now see I was wrong about.
 Betting on trends in the world of digital marketing is every bit as risky as betting on the horse races, with new technology and media options sprouting up all the time.
 Even so, we need to take stock every now and then, to avoid getting left behind.
-With that as my disclaimer, here goes with my list of trends to watch in 2016.
+With that as my disclaimer, here goes with my list of trends to watch.

 - More websites will offer a logged-in experience, to personalize the user experience.
 This will be done not only for actual clients, but also for people who’ve opted-in as being interested in the content.
 Companies will concentrate on making their site content more relevant to these subscribed users, increasing their chances of converting them to paid users.